Taking It All Too Hard

-"Taking It All Too Hard" is the sixth track from the 1983 album Genesis by Genesis.
-It is known for Tony Banks' work on his Yamaha CP-70 electric piano.
+"Taking It All Too Hard" is the sixth track from the self-titled album by the English rock band Genesis, released in 1983.
 It included the eighth track from the album, "Silver Rainbow," as the B-side.

 Background

 No music video was made for this single, and the song has never been performed live by the band.
-This was the last single for the band until the band's only No. 1 Billboard Hot 100 hit, "Invisible Touch", in 1986.
+Tony Banks' played a Yamaha CP-70 electric piano on the track.

+Reception

-Cash Box said that "Collins’ versatile vocals help make this song another potential mega-hit."
+Cash Box said that "Collins' versatile vocals help make this song another potential mega-hit."